MgThiha-Coding/MgThiha-Coding/README.md

 # Hi there, I'm Min Thiha Aung (MgThiha-Coding) 👋

-I'm a passionate Flutter developer on a journey to become a Flutter ninja.
+I'm a passionate Flutter developer on a journey to become a Flutter Ninja.
 I love exploring and contributing to various open-source projects, especially in the realm of cross-platform development.
-Here's a bit about me:

 ## 🛠️ Technologies & Tools